-Internet email system is a non-confirming delivery protocol, which means that there is a no guarantee that an email sent from you will be delivered to the intended recipient(s).
+Internet email system is a non-confirming delivery protocol, which means that there is no guarantee that an email sent from you will be delivered to the intended recipient(s).
 We assume that an email will be delivered to a recipient if no "undeliverable" message is returned to you.
-However, this is not a safe assumption as large ISPs do filter email messages without returning "undeliverable" message (email blackhole).
+However, this is not a safe assumption as large ISPs do filter email messages without returning "undeliverable" messages (email blackhole).

 2. Missing Reverse DNS record for MX records.
 It is required by RFC 1912 that you have reverse DNS (PTR) records for all of your mail servers.
-If you do not have reverse DNS entries, your email may not arrive some of the strict mail servers.
+If you do not have reverse DNS entries, your email may not arrive on some of the strict mail servers.

 4. Missing SPF record.
-Many mail servers refuse to accept emails from an IP address without SPF record.
+Many mail servers refuse to accept emails from an IP address without an SPF record.
 Mail servers use SPF record to help prevent spammers from abusing their system.

 Although not directly related, your mail server should be also configured to accept mail to 'postmaster' and 'abuse' email addresses.
 Mail servers are required by RFC 822 Section 6.3, RFC 1123 Section 5.2.7, and RFC 2821 Section 4.5.1 to accept mail to 'postmaster' account.
 Similarly, mail servers are required by RFC 2142 to accept mail to 'abuse' account.

 Some mail systems have a function that can provide a return receipt when the mail is read.
 The get a return receipt from the recipient mail server, you'll have to add a special mail header called return-receipt-to with a return email address where the receipt will be sent.
 Whether you'll get a return receipt depends on the receiving mail system.
 If the receiving mail system does not support receipt, the mail header is simply ignored.